 To reduce the possibility of delivery delays, customers must comply with Canada Post’s mailing requirements.
 This includes accurately determining the weight and volume of mail and goods, labeling accurately, and using suitable materials to attach labels and packaging to avoid damage or loss.

-Customers should also confirm that the products being shipped are allowed and can be sent under Canadian law.
+Customers should also confirm that the shipped products are allowed and can be sent under Canadian law.

 Labor Strikes and the Canadian Union